shimion/builder/inc/class/readme.txt

 [vimeo https://vimeo.com/160196365]

-Page Builder Sandwich is quite possibly the the last page builder you'll ever need.
-With its front-end drag and drop capabilities, Page Builder Sandwich allows you to create and design your site the way your visitors see it.
+No Hassle Builder is quite possibly the the last page builder you'll ever need.
+With its front-end drag and drop capabilities, No Hassle Builder allows you to create and design your site the way your visitors see it.
 Get access to numerous features such as shortcode mapping, hassle-free and pop up-less editing, and more.
 With us, you're sure to have a page building experience like no other.

 > [Live Demo](http://demo.pagebuildersandwich.com/?utm_source=wordpress.org&utm_medium=description&utm_campaign=Demo) | [Main Website](https://pagebuildersandwich.com/?utm_source=wordpress.org&utm_medium=description&utm_campaign=Page%20Builder%20Sandwich) | [Lite vs. Premium](https://pagebuildersandwich.com/compare?utm_source=wordpress.org&utm_medium=description&utm_campaign=Page%20Builder%20Sandwich)

 = Okay..
 What's Unique? =

 Most of the time, page builders make you go through a lot of popups just to edit a simple thing.
 For example, if you want to edit a heading, you'll have to open up a popup, type in a text field, then save and close the popup.
-With Page Builder Sandwich, it's super easy, just click on your content and start typing.
+With No Hassle Builder, it's super easy, just click on your content and start typing.
 It's so much faster and feels more natural.

 = Global Shortcode Mapping =

 Other page builders let you map out the different attributes of the shortcodes that you have.
-Page Builder Sandwich on the other hand, does things in a global scale.
+No Hassle Builder on the other hand, does things in a global scale.
 We have hundreds of plugins listed in our shortcode mapping database.
 Shortcodes from popular plugins in the WordPress plugin directory will be mapped out right away, complete with attribute descriptions to boot.
 Easily create and edit shortcodes from NextGEN Gallery, JetPack, ACF, WooCommerce, Shortcodes Ultimate, bbPress, and hundreds more.
-This feature is unique to Page Builder Sandwich.
+This feature is unique to No Hassle Builder.

 = No Coding Knowledge Necessary =